meta-llama/llama-recipes/src/llama_recipes/data/llama_guard/README.md

 - First line must read 'safe' or 'unsafe'.
-- If unsafe, a second line must include a comma-separated list of violated categories.  """, should_include_category_descriptions=True, should_shuffle_category_codes=False
+- If unsafe, a second line must include a comma-separated list of violated categories.  """, should_include_category_descriptions=True, should_shuffle_category_codes=True
 )
 ```
-You also need to configure how the language model's response will be generated.
+You also need to configure how Llama Guard's response will be generated.
 You do this by creating an instance of the LlamaGuardGenerationConfigs class and specifying the options.
 For example:

 ```
 llama_guard_generation_configs = LlamaGuardGenerationConfigs(